3940 State Water Resources Control Board

 3560 - WATER QUALITY

 This program ensures the highest possible quality of water for the state.
-Specific activities include:
+Specific activities include the following:

 - Formulating, adopting, and updating water quality control plans and policies that set standards and provide guidance in water management decisions.